xTyzen/ReconVoice/README.md

 ## Languages support

 The supporting languages are: French, English, Portuguese, German, Spanish and Italian for now.
 The script is still under development but functional

+## Configuration

+Run the batchfile script to install python and its libraries.